RealNetworks: RealTimes (formerly RealPlayer Cloud)

 RealNetworks on September 24, 2013, launched RealPlayer Cloud, a service that adds the ability to share videos recorded on smartphones and tablets.
 RealPlayer Cloud ties into the existing RealPlayer; however, it also has a Web app and apps for Android, iOS and Roku.
 The service has 2GB of free cloud storage and more storage for a monthly fee.
 It was renamed to RealTimes on May 19, 2015, with a new focus on creating and sharing "Stories"—video collages of users' personal photos and videos, set to background music.

 GameHouse

-RealNetworks entered the computer game market in October 2001 with RealArcade, a PC game distribution application that allows users to play casual video games for free for 60 minutes, then decide if they want to purchase it.
+RealNetworks entered the computer game market in October 2001 with RealArcade, a PC game distribution application that allows users to play casual video games for free for 60 minutes, then decide if they want to purchase them.
 Many of the games were developed by GameHouse, which RealNetworks acquired for $35.6 million in 2004.
 In 2010, RealNetworks re-branded its games division under the name Gamehouse.
 It began focusing on social games, such as Facebook applets, and in 2013 acquired casual casino games company, Slingo, for $15.6 million.